 Family Fun Directory of Things To Do with Kids:

 Webber Natural Swimming Pool is located in Webber Park and is the first public swimming pool in North America to have a natural filtration system that will use plants in a nearby pond rather than chemicals to treat the water.
 My family agrees that it is the best "feeling" water they have ever swam in; its cleanliness is touchable.
 That said, the pool is closely monitored and closes if the natural filtration systems are unable to keep up with bacteria growth.
 It is best to check ahead before heading out to swim - especially if it has stormed recently or has been particularly hot.

-Children between 13-17 will be required to have an Active Pass to to use the pool.
+Children between 13-17 visiting without an adult will be required to have an Active Pass to to use the pool.
 If you are coming as a family, this will not affect you.

 Youth arriving at the Webber NSP who have not registered for an Active Pass can go to the nearby Webber Recreation Center and sign up, and then be checked into the pool.
 Children 12 and younger are still required to be accompanied by an adult.

 Jayne Miller, Superintendent of the Minneapolis Park and Recreation Board explained that "It’s better for the environment and for users because we’re not using any chemicals."
 Instead, it uses filters and plants to cleanse the water.
 In case you think this idea may be too good to be true, you'll be relieved to know that Europe has more than 20,000 natural swimming pools.
 So although Minneapolis has broken new ground in North America, this is not an untested idea.

 Besides the natural filtration system, the pool is also vacuumed daily.
 Robotic vacuums were custom built to clean the pool.